GiteshWagh/new-website/content/posts/Python-Tutorials-3.md

 ********************
 # Conditional / Comparison Operators in Python
 ```
-Conditional / Comparison Operators in Python
+Conditional / Comparison Operators In Python
 <   Greater Than symbol            1<2
 >   Smaller Than symbol            2>1
 <=  Equal To And Greater Than      if(i<=10)